Pair arraigned on felony burglary charges - Piqua Daily Call

-MIAMI COUNTY — A pair of former Troy residents was arraigned on Monday on multiple felony charges from several burglaries over the last year in Miami County Common Pleas Court.
+MIAMI COUNTY —A pair of former Troy residents were arraigned on Monday on multiple felony charges from several burglaries over the last year in Miami County Common Pleas Court.

 Burgin and Roberts remain incarcerated in the Miami County Jail on bond.
 Both were suspects in several daytime residential burglaries in Monroe, Bethel, and Springcreek townships in August, according to previous reports from the Miami County Sheriff’s Office.
 They were apprehended in Dayton.